galarbel/nvidia-di-hw/README.md

 * The API is not really "RESTie"... but the task does not ask for it. it only requires report api and raw api.

 DevOps (DB):
+* Missing index on the data!!
+I didn't put one up because I wasn't sure if this was done on pourpose or not. but we're querying a lot of data so it seems to make sense to have few indexes and even index groups
 * on each DB restart, the pod will try to reload the data, if the container was only stopped, it results in failure to import due to duplicate entries. (it should not restore in this case)
 * Lint currently works in IDE, but not from cli.